olegsych/T4Toolbox/README.md

 Pre-requisites (can be downloaded from https://www.visualstudio.com/downloads)
 - Visual Studio 2015 Community or paid
 - Visual Studio 2015 SDK
+- .NET 3.5 (for Lex and Yacc tools)

 Open `T4Toolbox.sln` in Visual Studio and build it.
 The NuGet packages the solution depends on should be restored [automatically](http://docs.nuget.org/Consume/Package-Restore) by Visual Studio.
 If you have disabled the automatic